cloudControl/documentation/Guides/PHP/Drupal 7.md

  * Auto-update notification
  * Easy to read documentation

-In this tutorial, we're going to take you through deploying Drupal 7 to [the exoscale platform](http://www.exoscale.ch).
+In this tutorial, we're going to take you through deploying Drupal 7 to [the CloudKilat platform](http://www.CloudKilat.ch).

 ##Prerequisites